 - 1/2 tbsp coconut oil or butter

-- Have all your ingredients ready and nearby.
-It is imperative that the baking soda is sifted before hand.
-I am beyond lazy with sifting, but this is a must for this recipe.
+Have all your ingredients ready and nearby.
+It is key that the baking soda is sifted before hand (read post above for info).
 Have a sturdy silicon spatula ready.

-- Line a baking tray or a glass casserole dish with parchment paper ensuring there is a generous overhang of about 2".
-(For thicker honeycomb use an 8"x8" baking tin and for thinner honeycomb use a baking tray.)
+Line a baking tray or a glass casserole dish with parchment paper ensuring there is a generous overhang of about 2".
+(For thicker honeycomb use an 9"x13" baking tin and for thinner honeycomb use a baking tray.)

-- In a large sauce pan or dutch oven (I used my largest stainless steel sauce pan) heat the sugar, golden syrup, and water together over high heat.
+In a large sauce pan or dutch oven (I used my largest stainless steel sauce pan) heat the sugar, golden syrup, and water together over high heat.
 Watching closely and stirring occasionally, bring to a boil.
 Allow to turn a deep amber colour once brought to a soft boil, still stirring every now and then to allow.
 This should take 5-7 minutes.
-The mixture will go from amber to burnt quickly so I'd recommend staying close by.
+The mixture will go from amber to burnt quickly so stay close by.

-- Chocolate dipped honeycomb will keep for 1-3 days in an airtight container depending upon your location.
+Chocolate dipped honeycomb will keep for up 7 days in an airtight container depending upon your location and humidity levels.

 Canadian Food Creatives Chocolate Valentine’s Collaboration Recipes: